 Even those who conclude that trade has had a negative impact on wage distribution in the past, almost to a man or woman, do not call for a reversal of the trade policies.
-They note that going back to trade restrictions would actually hurt poor people, not help liberalization, as now has been agreed, will help them.
+They note that going back to trade restrictions would actually hurt poor people, not help them.